DanielMSchmidt/instrumentation-languages/README.md

 provides measuring sensors (also called probes) to collect a wide variatey of information of running software systems including call traces and system utilization.
-While its main focus are JVM languages, Kieker also supports Perl and C. In addition students have integrated it in Delphi/Pascal, and there are realizations for C# and VisualBasic 6.
+While its main focus are JVM languages, Kieker also supports Perl and C. In addition students have integrated it in Delphi/Pascal, and there are realizations for C#, VisualBasic 6 and Javascript.
 Furthermore, it supports a wide variety of aspect weaving and interceptor technologies to introduce monitoring code without modifiying the original applications.